101

 However, it is not until we complete the table that we see the true value of increasing the deductible.
 Because the E350 is a more expensive car, it is more expensive to fix in case of an accident, meaning it is more likely that the driver will meet his out of pocket limit.
 Therefore, assuming a single incident in the year for which he is liable, we see the following numbers.

-What this data shows is that each driver should get their own quotes at every deductible level in order to better compare and contrast.
+What this data shows is that each driver should get multiple auto insurance quotes at every deductible level in order to better compare and contrast.
 This will give you a sense of the picture involved.
 Then you can do some further math to get an optimal number for your own circumstances.
 What this demonstrates is that the optimal deductible level is $250, leaving him with a maximum exposure of $1,242.

 Although these calculations are based upon the idea that a driver will have a crash over the course of the year, ultimately insurance is a measure of risk and intended only for the purposes of mitigating against risk.